ATL Production is a French industrial SME of 25 people.

 What did you think of Sami?

-The whole process was as simple as expected, an observation shared with the technical director of the company who led this project.
+The whole approach was as simple as expected, a view shared with the company's technical director who led this project.

-The support of our carbon expert, Matthias, was of very good quality.
-Everything was always well planned and clear, and Matthias followed us closely to ensure that the project moved forward.
+The support of our carbon expert, Matthias, was of very high quality.
+Everything was always well-framed, clear, and Matthias was following us closely to ensure the project progressed.

-All teams were asked to retrieve the data required for the calculation, which created a good internal dynamic around the subject and aroused interest.
+All teams were involved in collecting the data necessary for the calculation, which created a good dynamic within the company around the subject and aroused interest.

-What are the main lessons of your carbon footprint?
+What are the main lessons from your carbon assessment?

-It was our first carbon footprint, we didn't know what to expect.
+This was our first carbon assessment, we didn't know what to expect.

-For example, we discovered that the end of life of our products, their transport and their dismantling, when discarded, represent 17.5% of our impact.
-This is a dimension on which there are several simple actions to put in place to limit the impact, knowing the proportion that this has in the carbon footprint will make us worry about it.
+For example, we discovered that the end-of-life of our products, their transport, and their dismantling, when discarded, account for 17.5% of our impact.
+This is an area where there are several simple actions to implement to limit the impact, knowing the proportion it has in the carbon footprint will make us pay attention to it.

-This first carbon balance contained a lot of analytical information, such as the detailed carbon footprint of each of our products, which will serve us in a second step after having started the bulk of the improvement process.
+This first carbon footprint contained a lot of analytical information, such as the detailed carbon footprint of each of our products, which will be useful to us in a second step after having initiated the bulk of the improvement process.

 What are the next steps before next year?

-We are going to work on changing the way we heat our premises.
-The increase in gas prices had already prompted us to do so, looking at the results of the carbon footprint, the question no longer arises.
+We are going to work on changing the heating system of our premises.
+The increase in the price of gas had already pushed us to do so, looking at the results of the carbon footprint the question no longer arises.

-Work on the end of life of our products and our waste is also launched, in particular by working in partnership with our suppliers.
+The work on the end-of-life of our products and our waste is also underway, working in particular in partnership with our suppliers.

-Another area that we are currently working on is the impact of our supplies, especially steel, which represents nearly 25% of our balance sheet.
-Recycled steel solutions exist, or we can turn to other materials.
+Another area we are working on is the impact of our procurement, particularly in steel, which accounts for nearly 25% of our footprint.
+Solutions of recycled steel exist, or we can turn to other materials.

-This takes a bit of time, requiring us to redefine the economic equation for our products and our supply chain.
+This takes a bit of time, requiring us to redefine the economic equation of our products and our supply chain.